bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 ## Which program displays the `You have mail.` message?

-The display of the `You have mail.` message is natively handled by the shell you are using.
+The `You have mail.` message is displayed by your shell.

 You can get information about it in the manual page of your shell, especially the documentation of the `MAILCHECK` variable.
 Here is what is written for the `MAILCHECK` variable in the [bash(1) - Linux manual page](https://man7.org/linux/man-pages/man1/bash.1.html).